 - Are you interested in immigrating to Canada, finding a job and qualifying CPA Canada but not sure of what to expect?

-- In fact: In today's article, Chanda Kuber shares with us the exact steps she took from immigrating to Canada, to starting her career all over again in a new country to qualifying the Canadian CPA Exams.
+- In fact: In today’s article, Chanda Kuber shares with us the exact steps she took from immigrating to Canada, to start her career all over again in a new country to qualify for the Canadian CPA Exams.

 - Presently Chanda is working as a Manager, Accounting Policy and Advisory in a financial institution in Toronto, Canada.

 - She is a qualified Chartered Accountant from India, a Canadian CPA and has done her Bachelor in Commerce.

 Qualifying as a Chartered Accountant

 I am Chanda Kuber, born and raised in Mumbai (India).
 I am a qualified Chartered Accountant from ICAI (The Institute of Chartered Accountants of India) and a CPA Canada.